saurabh23-Eng/Solivagant3/storyboard/README.md

 Experiment 1: Name of the Experiment

 ### 1. Story Outline

-Describe outline here ( Guide : The proposer should first draft the story outline for the proposed outline.
-This could be 2 or 3 paragraphs.)
+This experiment focuses on simulating M-ary Phase Shift Keying (M-PSK) techniques, specifically 8PSK and 16PSK, using MATLAB software.
+The aim is to understand the process of modulating digital data into different phase symbols, transmitting over a noisy channel, and demodulating at the receiver end.
+Through this, students will observe how increasing the number of phases affects signal constellation, bit error rate, and overall system performance.

+By performing the simulation, learners gain hands-on experience with digital modulation concepts, constellation diagram interpretation, and error rate calculation, which are crucial for modern communication systems

 ### 2. Story

-Describe the Story introduction here (Guide : The next step is to write a story.
-Story should be a brief logical description in simple English.
-It should talk about the overall execution of the experiment in a simplified manner. (should not include any equations/ drawings).
-The story should include the following points) )
+M-PSK modulation maps digital bits into symbols represented as points on a circle in the complex plane, each with a distinct phase.
+For 8PSK and 16PSK, the symbol set contains 8 and 16 different phases, respectively.
+The experiment begins with generating a random bit stream, which is grouped and mapped to corresponding phase symbols.

+The transmitter modulates these symbols on a carrier wave by shifting its phase.
+The modulated signal passes through an AWGN channel to simulate real-world noise effects.
+At the receiver, the noisy signal is demodulated by comparing received phases to ideal constellation points.
+Finally, the bit error rate (BER) is calculated by comparing the original and received bits.

 #### 2.1 Set the Visual Stage Description:
-Describe here : (Guide : When a user lands up into a simulator, the visual stage is the first thing that user comes across.
-The visual stage should include all the elements to be seen by a user on an imaginary canvas.
-(This should NOT include any drawings. ) )
+When the user opens the simulator, they see:

+Input panel to select parameters like modulation order (8 or 16), number of bits, and SNR values.

+Blocks showing data generation, symbol mapping, modulator, AWGN channel, demodulator, and BER calculator.

+Graphical outputs including constellation diagrams (transmitted and received), and BER vs SNR plots.

+Step-by-step simulation progress indicators

 #### 2.2 Set User Objectives & Goals:
-Describe the objectives and goals in details here : (Guide : The user should clearly understand the aims and objective of the experiment. ( how he will begin experiment. in descriptive))
+The user aims to:

+Understand how digital bits are converted to M-PSK symbols.

+Visualize the constellation diagrams for 8PSK and 16PSK.

+Observe the effect of noise by varying SNR values on signal quality and BER.

+Calculate and analyze BER performance for different modulation orders.

+The user begins by choosing modulation parameters and running the simulation to see real-time results and graphical outputs

 #### 2.3 Set the Pathway Activities:

-Describe the pathway activites here : (Guide : Set the pathway activities in line with the learning objectives (LOs)  & with a view to achieve the goals set in introductory & pedagogy documnets.  (once he begins, how he will traverse through the entire experiment ? in descriptive))
+Start by selecting modulation order (8PSK or 16PSK).

+Generate random binary data bits.

+Map bits to symbols (phase points).

+Modulate the carrier wave using symbol phases.

+Pass the signal through AWGN channel with selectable noise level.

+Demodulate the received noisy signal to estimate transmitted bits.

+Calculate BER by comparing transmitted and received bits.

+Plot constellation diagrams and BER vs SNR graphs for analysis

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:

-Describe the challenges Here : (Guide : Set Challenges and Questions/Complexity/variations in questions according to User’s level, so as to invoke the learners’ interest.  (while traversing, what challenges he will face? how he has to solve and overcome ? descriptive).)
+How does increasing modulation order affect the minimum distance between constellation points and BER?

+What happens to BER as SNR decreases?

+Can the user interpret the constellation diagrams to identify symbol errors?

+What trade-offs exist between bandwidth efficiency and error performance in 8PSK vs 16PSK?

 ##### 2.5 Allow pitfalls:
-Describe the pitfalls here: (Guide : while traversing or while solving challenge, how will we bring a situation in front of him that he commits mistake if he is not attentive , or not following procedure , descriptive)
+Incorrect selection of modulation order might confuse users; ensure instructions clarify symbol grouping.

+Users may misinterpret constellation diagrams without understanding phase points.

+Failing to vary SNR may lead to misunderstanding noise effects.

+Not comparing BER results across modulation orders could miss performance insights.

 ##### 2.6 Conclusion:
-Describe conclusion here : (Guide: This may include displaying: how much time did the user take to solve the questions/ How many questions were right?/ How many hints did the learner use.
-Based on this the evaluation/marking to be suggested to the user. (once he is towards the completion of the experiment, what LO he is taking along with him, what will be his probable, interpretation/conclusion , descriptive) )
+At the experiment's end, the user understands how M-PSK modulates digital data by phase shifts, sees the impact of noise on communication quality, and interprets BER vs SNR results.
+The simulation reinforces theoretical concepts with practical visualization, preparing the learner for real-world digital communication systems.

 ##### 2.7 Equations/formulas: NA

  Type equations here : (Guide : ( a separate sheet having equations / programs for the lab exper3ment to be shared along with the Story submissions (1) .
-You can mark it as numerical reference numbers within the story narration (like we cite in the research papers) and then separately share these equations/programs sheets as a reference, do not include the equations as a whole in the narration))
-Tool can be used to integrate formula in Markdown <b> [here](http://latex.codecogs.com/eqneditor/samples/example3.php) </b>
+You can mark it as numerical reference numbers within the story narration (like we cite in the research papers) and then separately share these equations/programs sheets as a reference, do not include the equations as a whole in the narration)) Tool can be used to integrate formula in Markdown here
+​

 ### 3. Flowchart